-Bexley Town Centre is an important centre in the City of Rockdale, situated on a major roadway and surrounded by a large residential population within its walking catchment.
+Bexley Town Centre is an important centre in Bayside, situated on a major roadway and surrounded by a large residential population within its walking catchment.

 The centre is currently dominated by the busy Forest Road which impacts upon the amenity of pedestrians and adjoining shopfronts and residences.
 However, the centre has convenient vehicle access and parking.